Lake Ohrid, North Macedonia – A Wonderful But Little Known Travel Destination

 The stream appeared to be no more than a few inches deep, so I was skeptical that our boat could actually reach the spring head, but soon after pushing off I learned that the shallowest portion of the stream is more than three feet deep.
 It only looks shallow because the water is so crystal clear.
 The moment we cleared the pier, I felt like I’d been transported into an Impressionist painting.
 Sunlight trickled through the trees, turning yellow reeds to gold; the river was a sparkling ribbon of turquoise and emerald.
 Loons pierced the quiet with their maniacal laughter.
 Ten feet beneath our boat, water bubbled up from vents like a giant pot of boiling water, though in this case, the water was ice cold.

-My trip to St. Naum would not have been complete without without a visit to the hilltop monastery, built at the beginning of the 10th century by an Orthodox monk of the same name.
+My trip would not have been complete without without a visit to the village of St. Naum, located near the southern point of the lake.
+The monastery of St. Naum, perched on a hilltop overlooking Lake Ohrid, was built at the beginning of the 10th century by an Orthodox monk of the same name.
 I arrived just as a wedding party was exiting.
 The bride, beautiful in a pearl-studded white gown, provided a stunning contrast to the priest, with his wild flowing gray beard and severe black cassock.

 When the wedding party finally dispersed, I squeezed inside the tiny chapel, where people were lining up to pay their respects at a casket that holds the bones of Saint Naum.
 Macedonians believe that the saint’s heartbeat can still be heard by pressing their ear to the lid of the stone coffin.
 When it was my turn, I knelt on the floor and placed my ear on the satin coverlet that covered the crypt.
 The regular thump, thump, thump of a beating heart was was faint but clear.